-School: Parent/Guardian Name: Student's Name/Grade: (List all that attend) ne annual student update, I certify that I have received the following district parental acknowledgement forms: Student-Parent Handbook/Discipline F rocedure 2024-25 Student Signature: ent edges and verifies that you have received, and take responsibility to review with your onic Information Systems User Agreement.
-Do you have internet connectivity in you be you have a mobile device that has YESNO our home?
-YESNO access to internet service, which is available for your student's use?
-All student who are newly enr I DO NOT wish for my ch ild to have Vision/Hearing screenings. athletic, graduation, academic recognit ectory information for your child, which includes any school programs (dramatic, ion, etc.), publications, yearbooks, newsletters, websites, social media, etc., please Staff/Student Boundaries - Requireme nts Regarding Communication with Students Form Parent/Guardian Signature: Date: For Office Use Only Recorded in Infinite Campus? ☐ Recorded by: Date:
+School:

+Parent/Guardian Name:

+Student's Name/Grade: (List all that attend)

+By signing below, or electronically by doing the annual student update.
+I certify that I have received the following district parental acknowledgement forms:

+• Student-Parent Handbook/Discipline Procedure 2025-26

+Student Signature:

+- EIS Electronic Services User Agreement - Your signature below acknowledges and verifies that you have received, and take responsibility to review with your child, the section entitled Electronic Information Systems User Agreement.

+• Hearing and Vision Screening Information

+Children in these groups will be tested UNLESS parents opt out below:

+- All students enrolled in Preschool, Kindergarten, 1st, 3rd,5th,7th, and 9th grades - All student who are newly enrolled to Dysart Unified School District - All students with special education services as required by A.R.S. § 15-7-4 and A.A.C.
+R7-2-401

+\\\\I DO NOT wish for my child to have Vision/Hearing screenings

+- If you wish to opt out of releasing directory information for your child for the upcoming school year, which includes any school programs (dramatic, athletic, graduation, academic recognition, etc.), publications, yearbooks, newsletters, websites, social media, etc., please contact your local school. - Staff/Student Boundaries Requirements Regarding Communication with Students - Parents / Legal Guardian Rights in Education Policy 1-401 and Procedure 1-401 A